Quest to the Pacific Northwest - Ketchikan, Alaska

 Thursday we docked in the fishing town of Ketchikan, which is only accessible by water or plane - no roads in or out!
 We explored the town, saw some Totem Pole replicas, enjoyed fresh crab on the docks, and finished the day with a flight seeing tour of the Misty Fjords National Monument.
 Overall a really great day!
 Friday we enjoyed our last day on the ship, and since there was no Glacier cruising on the agenda, we had nothing to schedule around.
 A nice ending to the week long cruise.

 We arrived in Ketchikan around 9 am Thursday and headed straight off the ship to explore the town.
 We were docked right in the center of town which was so convenient not needing a shuttle.
-Pete and Ellen slept in again, still trying to shake whatever bug they had, but Carl, Tom, and I (after getting a little confused on the pickup point) caught the local bus to Totem Night State Park, about 20 min north of town.
+The Chemist and the VP slept in again, still trying to shake whatever bug they had, but The Accountant, The Engineer and I (after getting a little confused on the pickup point) caught the local bus to Totem Night State Park, about 20 min north of town.
 This is a small state park on the water that features original and replica Totem poles along with a clan house from the First Nations.
 This area was settled >10,000 years ago by those who crossed the land bridge from Asia.
 Totem poles were works of art commissioned for births, deaths, tribe crests, or significant achievements.
 They feature local animals like wolf, bear, orca, bird, and otter and often told legends and creation stories.
 I thought the area was fascinating, but you can see from the attached picture that Tom was not as enthralled (he thought state park = trees and hiking).

-We took the bus back to town (with Tom wishing we had rented a car for the day the whole time) and met Pete and Ellen on the docks for fish and crab.
-Tom and I had been waiting all trip to enjoy fresh crab on the waterfront and we were not disappointed!
+We took the bus back to town (with The Engineer wishing we had rented a car for the day the whole time) and met my in-laws on the docks for fish and crab.
+We had been waiting all trip to enjoy fresh crab on the waterfront and we were not disappointed!
 We had cod fish n chips along with king crab legs.
-Ellen and Carl tried the Dungeness crab, and liked it better than the king crab they had tried previously on the trip.
+Others tried the Dungeness crab, and liked it better than the king crab they had tried previously on the trip.
 We also had great blackened salmon tacos.

 We met at the pier under the liquid sunshine gauge (note, Ketchikan gets over 200 inches of rain per year; currently at 180" for 2015) to find our flight tour operator, Island Wings.
 The flight left from a nearby dock and we had the plane to ourselves.
 Although I have been in small planes many times, I had never done a water takeoff and landing.
 It was much smoother than I expected!
 We flew through the Misty Fjords and had beautiful views since it was an extremely rare sunny day.